Long-Term Care

-People who are older and require help with basic tasks of living – bathing, dressing, personal care, housekeeping or preparing meals – are candidates for long-term care services.
-Long-termCare.gov estimates that as many as 70 percent of people turning 65 can expect to use some form of long-term care during their lives.
+People who are older and require help with basic tasks of living — bathing, dressing, personal care, housekeeping or preparing meals — are candidates for long-term care services.
+LongTermCare.gov estimates that most people in the U.S. turning 65 will need some form of long-term care during their lives.

 Reasons for needing long-term care include: